PlanterApp/planter_blog/content/posts/guide-to-growing-gooseberries/index.md

 ### **Planting**

 Gooseberries do best in slightly acidic soil – it’s best to plant them in constantly moist soil, although do be careful not to drown them or leave them completely dry.
-I would recommend turning over the soil before planting so to get good aeration and water drainage.
+I would recommend turning over the soil before planting so as to get good aeration and water drainage.
 Plant the seeds 6mm (0.25 inches) deep, and 4-5m (13-16 feet) apart.
 If you wish, you can plant the seeds in smaller punnets closer together, and transplant them into an area with more space once they have germinated.
 If you’re working from a cutting, plant it 5cm (2 inches) deep.

 Soaking the seeds in hot water for a little, then drying them before planting, should help increase the chances of germination.
 Plant these seeds between Autumn to early Spring.